6 minutes read

 Consider a SIBO test if you have any of the following:

-- Persistent bloating and gas
+• Persistent bloating and gas

-- Gut symptoms 30–90 minutes after eating
+• Gut symptoms 30–90 minutes after eating

-- IBS-like symptoms that haven’t responded to standard IBS advice
+• IBS-like symptoms that haven’t responded to standard IBS advice

 How can you determine if you have IBS or SIBO?

-Your OMED Health doctor will create a personalized treatment plan for you which may include antimicrobials or antibiotics.
-The treatment recommended will depend on whether your results indicate that you have SIBO or IMO (Intestinal Methanogen Overgrowth, also known as methane-dominant SIBO).
+If you test positive for SIBO, the good news is that treatments are available.
+Your clinician can recommend a personalized treatment plan for you which may include antimicrobials or antibiotics.
+The treatment recommended will depend on whether your results indicate that you have SIBO or IMO (Intestinal Methanogen Overgrowth).

 Can breath testing help manage IBS symptoms?

-The OMED Health breath analyzer allows you to see your real-time hydrogen and methane levels in your breath on our mobile app.
+The OMED Health Breath Analyzer allows you to see your real-time hydrogen and methane levels in your breath on our mobile app.
 These are gases produced by the bacteria and other microbes living in your gut.
 Breath analysis is therefore a great way to gain insights into the gut microbiome.

 High levels of hydrogen and methane are often associated with symptoms like bloating and abdominal pain.